Applications are currently open for access! The 2022 term begins in January and wraps ~June.

 About the Mentorship Program

 Each mentoring relationship is unique: you set your individual goals with your partner, drawing on the experience of the mentor and the aspirations and interests of the mentee.
-Meeting schedules are fully flexible to your schedule—though we hope you will be able to meet at least once a month.
+Meeting schedules are fully flexible to your schedule.
+Make time to meet (virtually or in person if you’re comfortable) at least once a month if possible.
+It’s really dependent on what you’re both capable of taking on.

-AIGA Philadelphia provides ongoing support to you during the term and will host a few optional (virtual) events where you can meet up with other mentors and mentees in the program (if you would like!).
+AIGA Philadelphia provides ongoing support to you during the term and will host a few optional (virtual) events where you can meet up with other mentors and mentees in the program (completely optional but all are welcome!).

 Who Should Apply?

-Mentors: Active professionals—employed or retired—in the field of graphic design, communications, advertising, visual arts, digital or interactive media, or related areas with a minimum of five years of professional experience.
+Mentors: Active professionals—employed or retired—in the field of any design practice, communications, advertising, interactive media, or related areas with a minimum of five years of professional experience.
 Mentors are encouraged, but not required, to be members of AIGA.

 While we do our best to place most applicants to the program, we have a limited number of slots available each term.